vmxdev/xenoeye/README.md

 These numbers are best read in a pessimistic mood:
   1. if you load the collector with many monitoring objects with a bunch of reports and debug printing, it can choke on 100K fps/CPU or less
-  2. most likely 700K fps and more cannot be calculated on one CPU
+  2. most likely 700K fps and more cannot be processed on one CPU

 Scaling to multiple cores is described below in the documentation